Shamanic Permaculture Work Study Service (w/ Sacred Plant Initiation)

 Some scholarships may be available for those with financial limitations.
 Contact us to inquire.

 It is an option to extend your stay.
-If you are interested in extending your stay past the end date of this program it is not necessary to apply again.
+If you’re interested in extending your stay past the end date of this shamanic permaculture program, it’s not necessary to apply again.
 Please note how long you wish to stay in your application and email us to discuss availability.

 - During the second month of service the contribution is $20 a day.